Nude (2018 film): Plot

 She is happy with her job because it funds the education of her son.
 One fine day she finds paintings in his school bag and figures out his inclination towards arts.
 However Akke and Yamuna fear that one day Lakshman might join the same college and their secret would be exposed.
 So it is decided that they would send him to a relative in Aurangabad for higher education.
 Lakshman vehemently protests this because he understands that Mumbai offers better education opportunities than Aurangabad.
 He is forced to leave Mumbai and is very bitter about this.

 Life continues, and Lakshman constantly demands money for his education.
 Yamuna takes up private assignments reluctantly to fulfill is demands.
 However, one student from the college always accompanies her because she is not comfortable posing nude outside the secure premises of the college.
-One day, renowned artist M. F. Hussain arrives in Mumbai and she is requested to pose nude for him.
+One day, renowned artist M. F. Husain arrives in Mumbai and she is requested to pose nude for him.
 After a few days there is violent protest regarding this nude painting and protesters attack the college and destroy the nude paintings.
 All are scared but it is Yamuna who is the first one to resume work.

 Later, Akke suffers joint pains and is unable to continue with her work.
 One day when Lakshman arrives home, he accuses Yamuna of prostitution.
 He also tells her that he would not be continuing his education anymore because he is fed up of this life of poverty & wants to go to the Middle East.
 Yamuna is deeply shattered and feels that one day she would suffer the same fate of Akke and die in pain, agony and poverty.
 With no more motivation to live, she commits suicide.
 Lakshman soon learns of an exhibition of nude paintings in the same college.
 Out of lust, he decides to visit the exhibition.
 When he sees a nude painting of his mother he attacks the artist.